Statement of Purpose

 The primary purpose of an internship in public history is to give students professional, hands-on experience in their chosen field and to help them make professional contacts.
 Students will propose a project in cooperation with a professional supervisor at an historic site, museum, cultural resource management firm, preservation group, government agency, non-profit, or consulting group.
 An internship is an opportunity to apply some of the research and interpretive skills learned in the classroom to a public setting.

-Credit Hours: 3 credit hours/15 hours a week for 12 weeks during the fall and spring semesters and 15-40 hours a week during summer semester.
-Graduate students in public history are required to complete one internship for credit.
+3 credit hours/15 hours a week for 14 weeks during the fall and spring semesters and 15-40 hours a week during summer semester.
+For three credits, students need a minimum of 210 hours interned during the semester.
+Graduate students in public history are required to complete one 3-credit internship.

-____ Meet with Dr. Franz to discuss your internship search.
+- Meet with Dr. Malgorzata Rymsza-Pawlowska to discuss your internship search.
 Remember many internships have application deadlines months in advance of the start date.
 So start early!
 You should also consult the professional resource page.

-____ Meet with Dr. Franz in the first week of classes or at the beginning of the sumer to get a copy of the HIST 691 syllabus and set up a meeting schedule.
+- Meet with Dr. Rymsza-Pawlowska prior to the start of the semester to obtain a copy of the HIST 691 syllabus and set up a meeting schedule.

-_____ Write final paper (12-15 pages) critically evaluating internship experience.
+- Write final reflection essay critically evaluating internship experience.